How to apply for a Carrier Code?

 Here is more information you may find useful as a carrier:

-Did you know A & A Customs Brokers offers label printing for all of your cross border needs?
+A & A Customs Brokers has a partner who offers label printing for all of your cross border needs.
 Click here to begin!

 What is required from the carriers side is to create an ACE manifest (shipments into USA) or an ACI (shipments to Canada) through a service provider, such as Border Connect.
 A manifest requires the following information, a trip number, driver’s ETA to the border, the PAPS or PARS number, driver information, conveyance and equipment information, shipper and consignee information and the description of the goods (commodity, weight, peice count) once you complete a manifest, you are to submit it for processing.
 Any paperwork you had submitted to your broker will be linked to your manifest through CBP/CBSA.